pedrohpezzi/pedrohpezzi.github.io/_pages/publications.md

 ## Accepted

-**8.** Souza, A. C.\*, Soares, L. S.\*, Backes, A., Simon, L., **Pezzi, P. H.**, Turchetto, C., & Freitas, L. B. *submitted*.
-Unraveling the genetic diversity and taxonomic ambiguities of endemic *Petunia* species from subtropical highland grasslands. \*These authors contributed equally to this work
+**8.** Souza, A. C.\*, Soares, L. S.\*, Backes, A., Simon, L., **Pezzi, P. H.**, Turchetto, C., & Freitas, L. B. *accepted*.
+Unraveling the genetic diversity and taxonomic ambiguities of endemic *Petunia* species from subtropical highland grasslands. *Botanical Journal of the Linnean Society* \*These authors contributed equally to this work

 ## 2023
 [**7.**](https://doi.org/10.1590/1678-4685-GMB-2023-0121) **Pezzi, P. H.**\*, Gonçalves, L. T.\*, Deprá, M., & Freitas, L. B. (2023).
 Evolution and diversification of the O-methyltransferase (OMT) gene family in Solanaceae. *Genetics and Molecular Biology*, 46, e20230121. doi: 10.1590/1678-4685-GMB-2023-0121 \*These authors contributed equally to this work.